dcomp-leris/VR-AR-CG-network-telemetry/README.md

 ## (2) CG traffic collection

-To collect Cloug Gaming network telemtry data, we use a gadget between the CG server and clients (players).
-This gadget, called Raspberry Pi (having P4Pi system installed), runs a virtual switch and it can collect InBand Network Telemetry data and Packet Captures.
+To collect Cloug Gaming network telemtry data, we use a device between the CG server and clients (players).
+This device, called Raspberry Pi (having P4Pi system installed), runs a virtual switch and it can collect InBand Network Telemetry data and Packet Captures.

 In the moment we are using only Xbox Cloud Gaming server in our experiments.